-- proposals to resolve Complaints pursuant to Rule 17, by filing those submissions with the Office of Ethics, Compliance and Oversight. - (f) Complaints Within 15 Days of Election Returned.
-Any Complaint against a candidate in a general, special, or primary election that is received within the fifteen days immediately preceding the date of that election, will be returned by the Office of Ethics, Compliance and Oversight to the person filing the Complaint, with an explanation of why the Complaint is being returned without any action being taken by the Commission.
+- proposals to resolve Complaints pursuant to Rule 17, by filing those submissions with the Office of Ethics, Compliance and Oversight. - (f) Complaints Within 30 Days of Election Returned.
+Any Complaint against a candidate in a general, special, or primary election that is received within the thirty days immediately preceding the date of that election, will be returned by the Office of Ethics, Compliance and Oversight to the person filing the Complaint, with an explanation of why the Complaint is being returned without any action being taken by the Commission.
 A Complaint returned pursuant to this provision and subsequently refiled after the election shall be deemed to have been filed on the date the Complaint was first submitted to the Office of Ethics, Compliance and Oversight. - (g) Probable Cause Determination.
-Complaints that are not otherwise disposed of, shall then proceed to subsequent investigation pursuant to these Procedures and, if applicable, consideration by the Complaints Committee and Commission to determine whether Probable Cause exists that a violation of the Code occurred, in accordance with Rule 11.
+Complaints that are not otherwise disposed of, shall then proceed to subsequent investigation pursuant to these Procedures and, if applicable, consideration by the Complaints Committee and Commission to determine whether Probable Cause exists that a violation of the Code occurred, in accordance with Rule 11. - (h) Consolidation of Complaints Before the Complaints Committee.
+When Complaints against multiple individuals involving a common question of law or fact are simultaneously pending before the Complaints Committee, the Complaints Committee may order the Complaints consolidated.
+Before ordering consolidation, the Complaints Committee shall consider whether each Complaint will be separately resolved or referred to the Hearing Panel simultaneously to avoid conflicts with public records laws if one Complaint is resolved before a consolidated Complaint.
+The Complaints Committee may not order consolidation of individual issues, only full consolidation.
+The Complaints Committee may not order consolidation over the objection of the Office of General Counsel liaison to the Commission, provided such objection expressly is based on legal concerns. - (i) Consolidation or Severance of Complaints or Issues Before Hearing Panel or Hearing Officer.
+When Complaints against multiple individuals involving a common question of law or fact are simultaneously pending before the Hearing Panel or Hearing Officer, the Hearing Panel or Hearing Officer may order a joint hearing or trial of any or all the matters at issue in the Complaints, may order all the Complaints consolidated, and/or may issue such orders concerning Complaints therein as may tend to avoid unnecessary costs or delay.
+The Hearing Panel or Hearing Officer in furtherance of convenience or to avoid prejudice may order a separate hearing of any separate issue or of any number of issues.